CS-DS-125/125book/source/01-Introduction/WhatIsDS.rst

 Another common skill that is required for data scientists is **communication**.
 Great insights and great solutions to problems are only really great if you can convince other people that they are correct.
-Conveying technical information about to an audience that does not share your technical expertise can be a great challenge.
+Conveying technical information to an audience that does not share your technical expertise can be a great challenge.